76 Best Things To Do in NYC [updated 2023]

-You will see the industrial part of the city, the Jewish quarter, the historic streets of Harlem, iconic buildings of the city and in just one day you will have toured the city and get to know it like a local.
+You will see the industrial part of the city, the Jewish Quarter, the historic streets of Harlem, iconic buildings of the city and in just one day you will have toured the city and get to know it like a local.

 The Upper and Lower Manhattan Tour

-If the contrasts tour is a must to get to know the different areas of New York and understand much better how different cultures fit together, the Upper and Lower Manhattan tour will go much deeper into those contrasts and corners of the island of Manhattan that you can't miss.
+If the contrasts tour is a must to get to know the different areas of New York and understand much better how its different cultures fit together, the Upper and Lower Manhattan tour will go much deeper into those contrasts and corners of the island of Manhattan that you can't miss.
 Whether it's your first time in New York or you're already a regular in the city, the explanations of this expert guide will uncover many key places in the city that I bet you didn't know about.

 And if mystery is your thing, I recommend that you find out how to visit the catacombs of New York.

 Discover the secrets of the city